Judy Chicago: Early life and family

-In 1939, Judy Chicago was born Judith Sylvia Cohen to Arthur and May Cohen, in Chicago, Illinois.
-Her father came from a twenty-three generation lineage of rabbis, including the Lithuanian Jewish Vilna Gaon.
-Breaking his family tradition, Arthur became a labor organizer and a Marxist.
-He worked nights at a post office and took care of Chicago during the day, while May, who was a former dancer, worked as a medical secretary.
-Arthur's active participation in the American Communist Party, liberal views towards women, and support of workers' rights strongly influenced Chicago's own ways of thinking and belief.
-During the McCarthyism era, Arthur was investigated, which made it difficult for him to find work and caused the family much turmoil.
-In 1945, while Chicago was alone at home with her infant brother, Ben, an FBI agent visited their house.
-The agent began to ask the six-year-old Chicago questions about her father and his friends, but the agent was interrupted upon the return of May to the house.
+Judy Chicago was born Judith Sylvia Cohen to Arthur and May Cohen in Chicago, Illinois, in 1939.
+Her father came from a 23-generation-long lineage of rabbis, including the Lithuanian Jewish Vilna Gaon.
+Breaking family tradition, Arthur became a labor organizer and Marxist.
+He worked nights at a post office and took care of Chicago during the day, while May, a former dancer, worked as a medical secretary.
+Arthur's active participation in the American Communist Party, liberal views of women, and support of workers' rights strongly influenced Chicago's own values and thought.
+During the American McCarthy era, Arthur was investigated, which made it difficult for him to find work and caused the family much turmoil.
+In 1945, while Chicago was alone at home with her infant brother Ben, an FBI agent visited their house.
+The agent began to ask the six-year-old Chicago questions about her father and his friends, but the agent was interrupted by May's return to the house.
 Arthur's health declined, and he died in 1953 from peritonitis.
 May would not discuss his death with her children and did not allow them to attend the funeral.
 Chicago did not come to terms with his death until she was an adult; in the early 1960s, she was hospitalized for almost a month with a bleeding ulcer.

 May loved the arts and instilled her passion for them in her children.
-At age of three, Chicago began to draw and was sent to the Art Institute of Chicago to attend classes.
-By the age of five, Chicago knew that she "never wanted to do anything but make art" and started attending classes at the Art Institute of Chicago.
-She applied but was denied admission to the Art Institute, and instead attended UCLA on a scholarship.
+Aged three, Chicago began to draw and was sent to the Art Institute of Chicago to attend classes.
+By the age of five, Chicago knew that she "never wanted to do anything but make art" and continued attending extension classes at the Art Institute throughout her childhood and teens.
+After high school, she applied to an academic degree program at the School of the Art Institute but was denied admission, and instead attended UCLA on a scholarship.